 Factors Influencing Pain and Suffering Calculations

-Several factors determine the amount awarded for pain and suffering, ensuring the compensation reflects the injury’s true impact:
+When calculating pain and suffering, the following factors are considered to ensure the compensation reflects the injury’s true impact:

 Proving these factors requires robust evidence.
 Medical records, physician statements, and your testimony are critical.
 For instance, a Columbia client’s daily pain log helped us demonstrate the extent of their suffering, leading to a stronger settlement.